-In 2021, TDB employed 203 professional and general services employees.
-TDB operations are driven by professional staff.
+As at 31 st December 2021, TDB employed 180 professional, sub-professional and general services employees.

 Our inputs of financial and human capital enable day-to-day operations, including human resources, administration, legal services, asset management and other internal functions.
 They also enable activities such as loan origination, enterprise risk management, portfolio management, syndication, and technical assistance.
-In turn, these activities deliver outputs such as Trade Finance, Project and Infrastructure, and Sovereign Lending and Syndication, all of which drive the impact pathway.
+In turn, these activities deliver outputs such as Trade

+Finance, Project and Infrastructure, and Sovereign Lending and Syndication, all of which drive the impact pathway.
 We also strive to meet our mandate of delivering both financial returns and developmental impact, and our business and financial products are designed to achieve both objectives.